jvrunion/mercury/rapid-prototyping.md

 * First you can prototype a concept or idea.
 This requires little else than having the idea and having a need or desire to implement it into existence.

-* Secondly, once you get past the inital concept phase, you have entered into the realistic realm of Conceptualization.
-During the Conceptualization pahse is when things actually get interesting.
+* Secondly, once you get past the initial concept phase, you have entered into the realistic realm of Conceptualization.
+During the Conceptualization phase is when things actually get interesting.